USDFMMC/usdfg-site/README_DEPLOYMENT.md

 # Quick Start: Deploy New Smart Contract

 ## Problem
 The frontend needs to point to the correct deployed smart contract.
-Use `COPY_THIS_TO_PLAYGROUND.rs` as the source for deployment.
+Use the contract in `programs/usdfg_smart_contract/src/lib.rs` as the source for deployment.

 ## Solution
 Deploy the new smart contract and update your frontend.
 Everything is ready to go!